Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Preliminary I: Singular flows

-\section{Preliminary I: singular flows}
+\section{Preliminary I: Singular flows}

-In this section we collect some well-known properties for singular vector fields.
+In this section we collect some useful properties for singular vector fields.

-Throughout this article, $X$ is a $C^1$ vector field and $\Lambda$ is a sectional-hyperbolic attractor.
+Throughout this article, $X$ is a $C^1$ vector field, and $\Lambda$ is a sectional-hyperbolic attractor.
+Here an attractor is a compact invariant set $\Lambda$ that is topological transitive, such that for some neighborhood $U$ of $\Lambda$ it holds that $\Lambda = \bigcap_{t>0} f_t(U)$.
 We will write $\Sing(X)$ for the set of singularities of $X$, that is, points where $X(x) = 0$.
-Every point that is not a singularity is call a regular point, and the set of regular points is denoted by $\Reg(X)$.
-We will also assume that all singularities in $\Lambda$ are hyperbolic, which is clearly a $C^1$ open and dense property.
+Every point that is not a singularity is called a regular point, and the set of regular points is denoted by $\Reg(X)$.
+We will also assume that all singularities in $\Lambda$ are hyperbolic and non-degenerate, which is a $C^1$ open and dense property.
+This assumption guarantees that there are only finitely singularities.

-From now on, we will consider every element of the set $\bM\times \RR^+$ as an orbit segment of the flow $(f_t)_t$, by identifying the pair $(x,t)$ with the orbit segment $\{f_s(x): s\in [0,t)\}$.
-This notation is consistent with~\cite{CT16} and~\cite{PYY21} on the (improved) Climenhaga-Thompson criterion.
+From now on, we will consider every element of the set $\bM\times \RR^+$ as an orbit segment of the flow $(f_t)_t$ by identifying the pair $(x,t)$ with the orbit segment $\{f_s(x): s\in [0,t)\}$.
+This notation is consistent with~\cite{CT16} and~\cite{PYY21} on the (improved) CT criterion.